swantan/DSP539_BigData_FinalProject/Data Pre-processing Manual.md

 7. Gather all sequences that needed to be translated<br/>
 ```mkdir ../seq_tosubmit/totranslate```<br/>
 ```mv *.fasta ../seq_tosubmit/totranslate```<br/>
-8. Translate each DNA fasta files on a web-based translational tool [GitHub](http://www.bioinformatics.org/sms2/translate.html) by copying and pasting the DNA sequences.<br/>
+8. Translate each DNA fasta files on a [web-based translational tool](http://www.bioinformatics.org/sms2/translate.html) by copying and pasting the DNA sequences.<br/>
 → Opt for open reading fram (ORF) 1 for complete protein sequence translation and click the button ‘submit’, taking _4.fasta_ (HA protein) as an example.<br/>
 → Save the translated result as swinefluH1N1_segment4_HA.pep in  seq_tosubmit/ folder.<br/>
 *Table 1.
 Naming format of the file after sequence translation*<br/>